 CHICAGO PUBLIC SCHOOLS, Chicago, IL | Curriculum Specialist, Family Life and Sexual Health | 2012 - 2014

-MUSEUM OF CONTEMPORARY ART, Chicago, IL | Curriculum Specialist, Developmental Evaluation of Teacher Programs, Department of Museum Education | 2011- 2013
+MUSEUM OF CONTEMPORARYART, Chicago, IL | Curriculum Specialist, Developmental Evaluation of Teacher Programs, Department of Museum Education | 2011- 2013

 -